graphopedia-xyz/graphopedia/dendrogram/index.md

 ---

 is a type of a tree diagram that represents hierarchies and clustering.
 The root node of the dendrogram represents the whole data set and the top of the hierarchy.
-Each leaf node is one step lower in hierarchy.
+Each leaf node is one step lower in the hierarchy.
-The intermediate nodes between any two levels of the hierarchy describe the extent that the nodes are removed from each other in the hierarchy or in other words the degree of their dissimilarity.
+The intermediate nodes between any two levels of the hierarchy describe the extent that the nodes are removed from each other in the hierarchy which reflects the degree of their dissimilarity.
 The height of the dendrogram represents the distance between each pair of clusters.

 <!--more-->

-The purpose of a dendrogram is the display of hierarchy and clustering.
-It represents multivariate data that shows that level of each node within the hierarchy, the similarity of each node relative to other nodes and the parent and child relatnship of each node.
+The purpose of a dendrogram is the display of hierarchies and clusters.
+It visualizes multivariate data showing the position of each data node within the hierarchy, the similarity of each node relative to other nodes, and the parent-child relationship for each node.

 Dendrograms are used in genetics to show the pairing of genes.
-Heatmaps are often used in combination with dendrograms. dendrograms are also used in sports to illustrate the results of elimination tournaments.
+[Heatmaps](/heatmap) are often used in combination with dendrograms.
+Charts visually similar to dendrograms are used in sports to illustrate the results of elimination tournaments.

- The order of nodes within a dendrogram is called *seriation*.
-The ordering of the nodes is such that nodes representing similar items are placed near each other according to some metric without violating the hierarchy of the nodes.
+ The ordering of nodes within a dendrogram is called *seriation*.
+Normally, nodes representing similar items are placed near each other according to some metric without violating the hierarchy of the nodes.
 With large data sets, seriation becomes a problem worthy of an algorithmic solution.[^earle]

- Dendrograms can have horizontal, vertical orientation.
+ Dendrograms can have a horizontal or vertical orientation.
 The layout can be linear or circular.

 ## Sources